blaz-r/BTC-change-detection/README.md

 #### Custom directory format

-Use the following structure for custom directory dataset.
+Use the following structure for a custom directory dataset.
 ```
 data_root/
     dataset_name/